jgreener64/jgreener64.github.io/index.md

-@def title = "Home"
+@def title = "Joe Greener"

 # Joe Greener

 I am a group leader at the [MRC Laboratory of Molecular Biology](https://www2.mrc-lmb.cam.ac.uk) working on improving molecular simulations.
-Previously I was a research fellow (postdoc) in the [Bioinformatics Group](http://bioinf.cs.ucl.ac.uk/introduction) at [University College London](https://www.ucl.ac.uk) (UCL) and a PhD student in the [Structural Bioinformatics Group](http://www.sbg.bio.ic.ac.uk/index.html) at [Imperial College London](https://www.imperial.ac.uk).
+My group page is [here](https://www2.mrc-lmb.cam.ac.uk/groups/greener) and my entry on the LMB website is [here](https://www2.mrc-lmb.cam.ac.uk/group-leaders/a-to-g/joe-greener).
+I am currently looking to grow the group.
+You can also find me on [Twitter](https://twitter.com/jgreener64) and [GitHub](https://github.com/jgreener64).

 My interests include molecular simulation, protein structures, software development and open science.
-Currently my work aims to use the concept of differentiable programming to improve the force fields used to simulate proteins, enabling us to better study disordered proteins and protein aggregation - see more on my [LMB web page](https://www2.mrc-lmb.cam.ac.uk/group-leaders/a-to-g/joe-greener).
-You can also find me on [Twitter](https://twitter.com/jgreener64) and [GitHub](https://github.com/jgreener64).
+Currently my work aims to use the concept of differentiable programming to improve the force fields used to simulate biomolecules, enabling us to better study disordered proteins and protein-ligand interactions.

-My group page is under construction but I will be advertising for postdoc and student positions in Autumn 2023.
-Feel free to email me to discuss informally.
+Previously I was a research fellow (postdoc) in the [Bioinformatics Group](http://bioinf.cs.ucl.ac.uk/introduction) at [University College London](https://www.ucl.ac.uk) (UCL) and a PhD student in the [Structural Bioinformatics Group](http://www.sbg.bio.ic.ac.uk/index.html) at [Imperial College London](https://www.imperial.ac.uk).

 ~~~
 <div class="row">